adamaaronson/adamaaronson.github.io/crosswords.md

 position: 3
 ---

-In my spare time, I make crossword puzzles!
-I've had [puzzles published](/publications) in outlets like the _New York Times_, _The New Yorker_, and the _Wall Street Journal_.
+I've been making crossword puzzles since 2019.
+My puzzles have been published in outlets like _The New York Times_, _The New Yorker_, and _The Wall Street Journal_, and I make music-themed puzzles every other weekday for [_Billboard_](https://www.billboard.com/p/billboard-crossword/).
+For a full list of the crosswords I've had published in newspapers and other outlets, check out my [publications](/publications).

 But sometimes I make a puzzle that's not destined for mainstream publication, one that's more fit for my own little corner of the internet.
-Introducing&hellip;
+And you've found yourself at that corner.